What Is Soy?

 Betterme will keep you laser-focused on your weight loss journey!
 Nutrient-packed meal plans, fat-blasting workouts, galvanizing challenges and much more.
 Try using the app and see for yourself!

 There are, of course, artificial ways to prepare soy sauce by adding chemical flavors and color enhancers.
 Some of the soy sauce on shop shelves includes carcinogens and the 3-MCPD food contaminant, which is known to cause tumors, infertility, and other health problems.
-Additionally, soy sauces might include histamine in rather large amounts, which exacerbates rosacea symptoms (facial redness, swollen pimples).
+Additionally, soy sauces might include histamine in rather large amounts, which could exacerbate rosacea symptoms (facial redness, swollen pimples).
 Too much histamine can induce dizziness, headaches, and digestive problems.
 Another topic to consider about soy sauce is that it can cause allergies.
-If you are intolerant to wheat, gluten, or soybeans themselves, you should exclude soy sauce from your diet (9, 11).
+If you are intolerant to wheat, gluten, or soybeans themselves, you should exclude soy sauce from your diet (7, 9).

-To begin with, vegans are those who do not consume foods of animal origin.
-Correspondingly, vegan food is primarily plant-based.
+To begin with, veganism is a diet in which people do not consume foods and products of animal origin.
+Therefore, vegan food is primarily plant-based.
 Soy itself is a legume that grows on farms and from this perspective can be considered vegan.
 As for soy sauce, none of its ingredients has anything to do with animals, which makes it undoubtedly a vegan food.

 So, if you are a vegan doubting whether soy sauce is allowable for you, be sure, it is.
 You are free to add it to your favorite dishes to make them even more delicious and savory.
 What might prevent you from eating soy sauce is the potential allergic reaction to any of its components.
-Similarly, there are unnatural soy sauces that could threaten your health (7).
+Similarly, there are unnatural soy sauces that could threaten your health (5).
 Hence, it is highly advisable to always check the list of ingredients before you buy a new soy sauce product.
 Also, you should be confident in its producer’s reputation.
+Always check the sodium content and remember to eat soy sauce with moderation if the latter is high.

 - 6oz drained firm tofu